Celebrities, Fashion, 24k Chicken Wings at Miami Art Basel - ExBulletin

 Celebrities, Fashion, 24k Chicken Wings at Miami Art Basel

-MIAMI After a pandemic hiatus, the official Art Basel exhibit is back in Miami with all its eccentric glory, a dizzying celebrity roster, and dozens of spin-off shows already generating buzz, including a phenomenal child painter and a Banksy. of $ 4 million sell.
+MIAMI (AP) After a pandemic hiatus, the official Art Basel exhibit returns to Miami with all of its eccentric glory, a dizzying celebrity roster and dozens of spinoff shows already generating a buzz, including a child painter phenomenal and a Banksy sale of $ 4 million.

 Ten-year-old contemporary artist Andres Valencias’ gallery has already almost sold out at Art Miami.
 The San Diego-based artist simply saw a cubist painting in his living room two years ago and said, I can do it.